How does it work

 How to verify

 Anyone can easily verify integrity of the chain.
 We're publishing a game's hash immediately after the game ends.
-By checking that the sha256 hash of that game's hash is the game's hash of the previous game you can make surethat we were not able to modify the outcome of the crash.
+By checking that the sha256 hash of that game's hash is the game's hash of the previous game you can make surethat we were not able to modify the result.

-The sample code to generate games hashes and calculate crash points based can be found here.
+The sample code to generate games hashes and calculate "Crash" results based can be found here.

 Bottom line is that results for all future games are already predefined and normally distributed due to math that backs up strong cryptographic SHA256 function.
 We cannot manipulate this chain of results without the public noticing it.